 Ron Swanson, Parks and Rec.

 I’ve seen Tiana from The Princess and the Frog suggested as a Capricorn, but as always, my Disney knowledge is lacking.

 Have any thoughts you’d like to share about Capricorns?
 If you’re a Capricorn, does it fit you, or no?
 Let us know in the comments!

-And follow the blog if you want to catch the rest of the series — there’s a button on the lefthand side of the page.
+And follow the blog if you want to catch the rest of the series — you can subscribe below.
 Happy writing!